adoptium/temurin-build/RELEASING.md

   - https://github.com/AdoptOpenJDK/openjdk-build/search?q=jdkxx

+### Post Release Tasks
+Once all the release binaries have been published the following tasks should be completed:
+1. Reset the "weekly_release_scmReferences" (change to "") for the weekend release test build so it is using HEAD streams: https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/jobs/configurations

 ## Summary on point releases

 Occasionally we may have to do an out-of-band release that does not align with a quarterly release from the upstream OpenJDK project.
 This may occur if there has been a problem with our build process that we missed at GA time, to fix a critical issue, or when a project outside OpenJDK (e.g. OpenJ9) needs to do an interim release.
 In order to do such a release, follow the steps included in the process above which I'll repeat here for clarity: